openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 Clearly, if this was the only mode of updating worker-nodes, we could never successfully disentangle the concepts of control-plane vs worker-node updates in Standalone environments since one implies the other.

-In short (details will follow in the implementation section), the assisted strategy allows users to specify the exact rendered [`desiredConfig` the MachineConfigPool](https://github.com/openshift/machine-config-operator/blob/5112d4f8e562a2b072106f0336aeab451341d7dc/docs/MachineConfigDaemon.md#coordinating-updates) should be advertising to the MachineConfigDaemon on nodes it is associated with.
+In short (details will follow in the implementation section), the assisted strategy allows users to constrain which rendered machineconfig [`desiredConfig` the MachineConfigPool](https://github.com/openshift/machine-config-operator/blob/0f53196f6480481d3f5a04e217a143a56d4db79e/docs/MachineConfig.md#final-rendered-machineconfig-object) should be advertised to the MachineConfigDaemon on nodes it is associated with.
 Like the `MaintenanceSchedule` strategy, it also respects the `pausedUntil` field.

+When using this strategy, estimated time related metrics are set to 0 (e.g. eta and remaining).

 #### Manual Strategy - MachineConfigPool
 Minimally, this strategy will be supported by MachineConfigPool.
 If and when the strategy is supported by other change management capable resources, the configuration schema for the policy may differ as the details of what constitutes and informs change varies between resources.

-Like the Assisted strategy, this strategy is implemented to support the conceptual and technical separation of control-plane and worker-nodes.
+Like the assisted strategy, this strategy is implemented to support the conceptual and technical separation of control-plane and worker-nodes.
 The MachineConfigPool Manual strategy allows users to explicitly specify their `desiredConfig` to be used for ignition of new and rebooting nodes.
 While the Manual strategy is enabled, the MachineConfigOperator will not trigger the MachineConfigDaemon to drain or reboot nodes automatically.

-Because the Manual strategy initiates changes on its own behalf, `pausedUntil` has no effect.
+Because the Manual strategy never initiates changes on its own behalf, `pausedUntil` has no effect.
 From a metrics perspective, this strategy reports as paused indefinitely.

+When using this strategy, estimated time related metrics are set to 0 (e.g. eta and remaining).

 ### Workflow Description